tfk-ben/tfk-ben/README.md

 -a good knowledge of Networking and Telecommunications, thanks to my master studies and my master studies and my previous experience.
 - Implement, manage and scale CI/CD system using Jenkins Pipeline.
 - Setup, configure and manage IT infrastructure automatically with Terraform + Ansible.
-- Work with various AWS services (VPC, CloudWatch, EC2, S3, ECS, EKS, CodeSuite ...) for building an - Setup and configure Prometheus / Grafana to monitor applications.
+- Work with various AWS services (VPC, CloudWatch, EC2, S3, ECS, EKS, CodeSuite ...) for building an entire application ecosystem.
+- Setup and configure Prometheus / Grafana to monitor applications.
 - Containerization using Docker (Dockerize applications, build applications from a custom docker.
 - Orchestrate, scale and provision containerized microservices-based application using Kubernetes.
 - Code scripting languages such as Bash, Python.